Abelhawk/DnD/readme.md

   adds "of" in between the words.
 * **Possessive.** Adds a random name or title in front of a landmark to give it a possessive feel.

-### Character Creator
+### NPC Creator

-This is primarily used to come up with NPC names on the spot, but it can also be used to generate backstories and inspiration for player characters.
+This is primarily used to come up with NPC names on the spot.
+It has the infrastructure to generate backstories and stuff too, straight from *Xanathar's Guide,* but the code was really shoddy, so I'll have to re-add those features later.

-* Generates a name for a new D&D character depending on the gender and race chosen, based on Xanathar's Guide to Everything's randomization
+* Generates a name for a new D&D character depending on the gender and race chosen, based on Xanathar's Guide to Everything's randomization.
-* Half-breeds like half-elves, half-orcs and tieflings have randomly generated backgrounds and heritages
-* Uses a complex algorithm to generate a background, siblings, origin story, and more.
+* Also contains names for devils, giants, dragons, and other races.

+### Travel Distance Calculator

+This is used to quickly calculate travel distance.

+* Takes into account speed, pace, and whether the creature is sailing or on difficult terrain.

 ### Treasure Generator

 This is used to easily create loot for players to find, whether that be valuable treasure, interesting garbage, or more unique individual items.

-* Uses the treasure tables in the *DMG* to generate money, gems, art objects, and magic items in a hoard or individually.
+* Uses an algorithm to generate money, gems, art objects, and magic items in a hoard or individually.
 * Can generate random "pickings," or less valuable but more interesting items for characters to find, such as trade goods, tools, trinkets, spell components, or straight-up garbage.